ufarooq/IPFSLite/README.md

-## IPFS Server
+## IPFS Lite
-- Android IPFS with CLI Support and WebUI
+- IPFS Lite node with modern UI to support standard use cases of IPFS

 ### IPFS